How to Correct Unwanted Behaviours in a Dog: Tips and Strategies

 What should I do if my dog’s behaviour is causing harm to others?

-If your dog’s undesirable behaviour is causing harm to others, it’s important to seek professional help immediately.
+If your dog’s undesirable behaviour is causing harm to others, it’s important to seek professional help for aggressive dog training immediately.
 A professional can help you address the behaviour and provide guidance on keeping everyone safe in the meantime.
 In some cases, it may be necessary to separate the dog from others until the behaviour can be addressed.